- 1 Mastering the Art of Vacuum Pump Selection: Your Ultimate Guide to Different Types

 - Titanium Sublimation Vacuum Pump

-In conclusion, A vacuum pump works by removing air from a chamber and then creating a partial vacuum inside it.
+A vacuum pump works by removing air from a chamber and then creating a partial vacuum inside it.
 This causes the pressure on the side of the chamber opposite the suction opening to increase, which creates an inward force to move the diaphragm.
 In other words, the pressure gradient at the chamber walls causes a pressure gradient across the diaphragm which will pull it inwards.
 When the vacuum is strong enough, the diaphragm is pulled down and the piston will rise.
 The vacuum can be generated using either a compressor or a turbine.